GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 }
 ```

-//At this point the computer is ready to rumble with it's choice, and the user
+At this point the computer is ready to rumble with it's choice, and the user has made theirs.

-//has made theirs.
-IT'S GO TIME!!!
+**IT'S GO TIME!!!
+(Not so fast, bub.)**
-//Not so fast bub, first we need to tell the computer how to decide who wins.
-In
+First we need to tell the computer how to decide who wins.
-//order to do that we're going to need to create a function!
+In order to do that, we're going to need to create a function!

-###4.
-Compare the choices and tell the user of the result.
+###### 4. Compare the choices and tell the user of the result.
 Here we're creating a function called ```compare```.
 The ```compare``` function takes two
 arguments ```choice1``` and ```choice2```.